Heiliger-Paul/Candy-Match/README.md

 # Improve Match 3 Game

 ## About the Project
 This **Improve Match 3 Game** project is a Unity-based challenge focused on enhancing the traditional Match 3 gameplay.
 The goal is to implement additional features, including special boosters, a health system, a coin system, and progressively challenging levels to increase player engagement.
-This project is a creative exercise in game design and serves as an assignment to improve gameplay mechanics and user experience.
+This project is a creative exercise in game design and serves as an assignment to improve gameplay mechanics and user experience.This project serves as part of the Maliyo Game Week 9 assignment.

 ## Objectives
 - **Implement Special Boosters**: Add unique boosters to help players clear difficult levels or achieve higher scores.